 Effects of Chlorine Allergy

-Due to the severe problems in the water, the higher authorities chlorinate the water for the residents to enjoy a cleaner version of it.
+Due to the severe problems in the water, the higher authorities chlorinate the water so that the residents can enjoy a cleaner version of it.
 To be consumed for their daily needs and chores.

-It would indeed fulfill its mission to clean the water.
-Yet, when you try to see how effectively it could clean metals or piping, how much more when you’re rubbing it on your body.
-Or worse, drinking it.
+It would fulfill its mission to clean the water, yet when you consider how effectively it could clean metals or piping; you wonder how much more when you rub it on your body—or, worse when you drink it.

 The symptoms of chlorine allergy may be considered as its effect.
-A person suffering from this type of allergy may be affected internally or externally.
+A person suffering from this allergy may be affected internally or externally.

-External symptoms are manifested by irritation of the eyes, dry skin, and sneezing.
-It also includes rashes, redness of the skin, or severe skin lesions.
+External symptoms include eye irritation, dry skin, and sneezing.
+They can also include rashes, redness, or severe skin lesions.

 Internal symptoms, however, are more worrying than external ones.
-It includes trouble in breathing, tightness of the chest, stuffy nose, constant coughing, nausea, and other respiratory failures.
-Long term effect includes lower sperm count, kidney problems, higher risk of miscarriage, or liver problems.How to Treat Chlorine Allergy Attack
+It includes trouble breathing, tightness of the chest, stuffy nose, constant coughing, nausea, and other respiratory failures.
+Long-term effects include lower sperm count, kidney problems, a higher risk of miscarriage, or liver problems.How to Treat Chlorine Allergy Attack

 Whenever you suspect a serious allergic reaction, look for urgent emergency care.
 Skin sensitivity is normally treated by washing the affected area with clean water.
 To attempt to remove any hints of the rest of the irritant, i.e., cleaning item or pool water.